tdviet/fedcloudclient/docs/usage.rst

     +--------------------------------------+-------------------------------------------------+--------+
     | 862d4ede-6a11-4227-8388-c94141a5dace | Image for EGI CentOS 7 [CentOS/7/VirtualBox]    | active |
     ...

+If the site is *ALL_SITES*, the Openstack command will be executed on all sites in EGI Federated Cloud.

 * **"fedcloud openstack-int --site <SITE> --vo <VO> --checkin-access-token <ACCESS_TOKEN>"** : Call Openstack client without command, so users can work with Openstack site in interactive mode.
 This is useful when users need to perform multiple